 "May the Passion of Jesus Christ be forever in our hearts."

-Saint Paul of the Cross, Founder of the Passionist Order
+~ Saint Paul of the Cross, C.P, Founder of the Congregation of the Passion of Jesus Christ

-Saint Paul of the Cross, Founder of the Passionist Order
+~ Saint Paul of the Cross, C.P, Founder of the Congregation of the Passion of Jesus Christ

-The Sorrowful Hearts of Jesus and Mary
+The Sorrowful Hearts

 -